martinfarmer/assignment/README.md

 # assignment
 Highlight of great OOA and software for potential job - upload a file with metadata and store to mongo.
 Include unit tests.

+## The challenge

+Implement a Restful API in spring-boot application.
+API to upload a file with a few meta-data fields.
+Persist meta-data in persistent store (In memory DB or file system and store the content on a file system).
+Upon finishing, please upload the assignment to GitHub.
+The project also should include unit tests and readme.txt file.

 ## design
 The Handler package deal with writing files and metadata.
 There is an abstract implementation that writes files to disk.
 There is a database implemention, using H2, for writing metadata to database.